codeBehindMe/GCD_Project/README.md

 17. Clean up and remove any temporary variables (used to store dataframes and vectors)
 18. Notify the user of successfull completion.

+##### Ensure to take a look at the annotations on the code, which provide line level descriptions.

+#### tidydata.txt
+This file contains the cleaned data set.
+The data set has 81 columns and 180 rows (observations)